raquo/ew/README.md

 Basically, **ew** defaults to native JS implementation, unless a different implementation is known to offer an equivalent API with superior performance.
 It would be nice to set up proper benchmarks for every method, but I don't have time for that.
 I have _very_ rudimentary benchmarks in my [laminar-examples](https://github.com/raquo/laminar-examples) repo (see MiscBenchmarks file).
 Contributions of a better test setup are welcome!

+## Changelog

+No time to write changelog for this project, sorry.
+Some notable breaking changes will be announced in Laminar [release blog posts](https://laminar.dev/blog/), but otherwise you'll need to rely on the Scala compiler to tell you what's wrong.

+Versions 0.N.0 and 0.(N+1).0 are not supposed to be compatible.

 ## Resources